mhtvsSFrpHdE/yet-another-gpu-partition-guide/Solutions/FinalFantasyXIV/FinalFantasyXIV.md

+# FFXIV - Troubleshoot
+**7.3**
+After 7.3 update, seems game break compatibility with 10 series and old graphics card
+even on non virtual, real PC, game won't start
+for 1080 Ti, latest dxvk 2.7 can be used to start the game, or update graphics driver may help
+for 760, dxvk 1.3 can be used to start the game, nvidia driver support has ended

 # FFXIV - Easiest setup
 - Press Win+P shortcut, switch to PC screen only
 assume you've already set virtual display adapter as primary monitor